susan2424/FoodDeliveryMobile/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Please ignore the _savedOrders page in the lib it was accidentally created and I had some challenge trying to delete it on Git.
+Please ignore the _savedOrderPlan dart in the lib it was accidentally created and I had some challenge trying to delete it on Git.
 I am still trying to figure it out.

 Thank you.